 Q4: I am a MRT Student.
 Why should I become a Student Member of the MAMRT?
 How do I do that?

-If you are currently enrolled in an accredited MRT program in affiliation with CAMRT (and residing/training in Manitoba), there is every reason to join MAMRT as a Student Member!
+If you are currently enrolled in an accredited MRT program in affiliation with CAMRT (and residing/training in Manitoba or outside of Manitoba through an Interprovincial Agreement), there is every reason to join MAMRT as a Student Member!
 Not only is the membership FREE, MAMRT also waives the membership application fee, so long as you apply within the year of your graduation.
 You will have the opportunity to become involved with committees, attend “Tech Nights”, receive current information and literature relevant to your chosen profession and more!
+Student Membership also makes you eligible for MAMRT's Competitive Awards.
 Complete the online Student Membership Application by clicking here.

 Filling out the Application Profile and Paying Invoices

 Q5: Why do I have to provide both a “Mailing Address” and a “Residence Address”?